Lo-K-ee/Machine-Learning-on-Finance/README.md

 # Machine-Learning-on-Finance
-Optimization and Machine Learning in Finance
+Optimization and Machine Learning in Finance using python